-After more than a decade honing his craft on various aspects of film production, Nick Sasso, one of the most in-demand visual effects artists in New York, is ready to combine his myriad skills into Haymaker, his upcoming directorial debut will feature Nomi Ruiz, D.B.
+After more than a decade honing his craft on various aspects of film production, Nick Sasso, one of the most in-demand visual effects artists in New York, is combining his myriad skills into Haymaker.
+His upcoming directorial debut will feature Nomi Ruiz, D.B.
 Sweeney, Udo Keir, Zoe Bell, John Ventimiglia and Veronica Falcon.

 The New York native's resume extends to some of the most popular shows and brands in the country.
 Sasso has been the director, visual effects supervisor, or retouch artist for ads by Mercedes, Chase, BMW, Ecko and, most notably, Absolut Kanye, a collaboration between Kanye West and Absolut Vodka.
 Sasso conceptualized the narrative and co-edited the popular viral spot, featuring the rapper endorsing “be Kanye” pills that allow anyone to become the ubiquitous superstar.

 After linking with MTV and their Rock the Vote for an ad with Christina Aguilera, Sasso became embedded in the beauty and fashion world, blending an edgy street sense with high-end visual components to Gucci, Ralph Lauren, Dior, L'Oréal, Vogue, Maybelline and Revlon, among others.